porscheofficial/.github/workflows/ort-analyze/README.md

 # OSS Review Toolkit

-This reusable GitHub Action workflow uses the [OSS Review Toolkit]([https://github.com/todogroup/repolinter](https://github.com/oss-review-toolkit/ort)) to createall necessary metadata information needed to ensure FOSS compliance of our FOSS projects.
+This reusable GitHub Action workflow uses the [OSS Review Toolkit]([https://github.com/todogroup/repolinter](https://github.com/oss-review-toolkit/ort)) to create all necessary metadata information needed to ensure FOSS compliance of our FOSS projects.

 ## How to use